Singapore with Family: A Jewel of Southeast Asia

 A Whirlwind Tour of Singapore

-The next day we dove headfirst into the city with a private island tour we had booked through Viator—highly recommended for families looking to make the most of a short stay.
+The next day we dove headfirst into the city with a private island tour, which we highly recommended for families looking to make the most of a short stay.
 We began at the iconic Gardens by the Bay, where the futuristic Supertree Grove left all of us in awe.
 Next came the Singapore Flyer, where the panoramic views of the skyline, harbor, and even glimpses of Malaysia took our breath away.

 Our guide then took us to Maxwell Food Centre, a bustling hawker market where we tasted local favorites like chicken rice and satay, followed by explorations of vibrant Chinatown and colorful Little India.
 We ended the day with a Singapore River Cruise, which was both relaxing and scenic as we floated past colonial buildings and modern skyscrapers.
 That evening, we dined at Summer Pavilion, the hotel’s Michelin-starred Cantonese restaurant, where every dish was artfully prepared.
 It was one of the best meals of our trip.